 Beginning with the End in Mind - Financial Planning and Risk Management for Today and Tomorrow

 Speaker: Dee Singh-Knights, Agricultural Economics Specialist, WVU Extension Service

 Farming is a challenging business to run in the best of times, and with challenging economic times it can be even tougher.
 Good business planning and risk management are essential for your farm business success.
-However, business decisions and plans in the context of your values, taking into account all the reasons that you are involved in farming, is even more important.
+However, business decisions and plans in the context of your values, taking into account all of the reasons that you are involved in farming, is even more important.
 This session will discuss how to merge your family values and farm goals to persist in challenging times, today and tomorrow.

-Dr. Dee Singh-Knights is an associate professor and Extension specialist of Agribusiness Economics and Management at West Virginia University.
+Dr. Dee Singh-Knights is an associate professor and WVU Extension Service specialist of Agribusiness Economics and Management at West Virginia University.
 Dr. Singh-Knights works throughout the state and region on a variety of issues including local food systems, food safety, business planning, risk management, agritourism and sustainable agriculture.
 Her aim is to help operators capitalize on ‘growing’ opportunities, while managing the resultant business risks.

 Securing Your Assets for Eldercare

 Speaker: Gerald Townsend, Attorney, Fluharty & Townsend